-More than 350 species use the burrows made by gopher tortoises.
+More than 350 species use burrows made by gopher tortoises.
 They are of great importance to the ecosystem.
 This is why they are referred to as a “keystone species.”
-Gopher frogs, gopher crickets, burrowing owls, snakes, opossums and raccoons are just some of the animals that utilize these burrows.
+Gopher frogs, gopher crickets, burrowing owls, snakes, opossums, and raccoons are just some of the animals that utilize these burrows.

 Gopher tortoises are primarily herbivores.
 They are known to consume insects sometimes as well.
 They forage for their food in the daytime.
 Water does not have much importance to them unless there is a drought or dry season.
 They rarely drink water because the plants in their diet contain enough to sustain them.

 Gopher tortoises are threatened by natural predators as well as environmental dangers.
 There is a fairly low survival rate for their vulnerable eggs due to predators.
 Extreme weather, fragmentation, and disease are hazards for these animals.
 Some become afflicted with a common upper respiratory tract disease caused by bacteria.
 They can also fall victim to parasites such as ticks and botflies.
 Humans are also a threat to gopher tortoises.
 Humans hunted them copiously before they were protected.
 Traffic accidents claim the lives of a number of them in their native range.
 Habitat destruction caused by urban development is undoubtedly one of the biggest negative impacts on the population.